--Thomas Leiper Kane, in "The Mormons, a discourse delivered before the Historical Society of Pennsylvania, March 26, 1850"
+-Thomas Leiper Kane, in "The Mormons,

+a discourse delivered before the Historical Society of Pennsylvania, March 26, 1850"

 A few miles west of Soda Springs, the Bear River hairpins around Sheep Rock and flows lazily south toward the Great Salt Lake.
-Sheep Rock, named for the bighorn sheep that passing emigrants sometimes saw there, is where the 1841 Western Emigration Society split up, with Fitzpatrick's company going on to Fort Hall and the Bidwell-Bartleson Party continuing down the river toward Utah.
-In 1849 a third alternate, the Hudspeth Cutoff, was blazed as a shortcut to California.
-It angled directly southwest away from the Bear River at Sheep Rock toward the northeast corner of present-day Nevada, and soon became the preferred route of the 1849 gold rushers and later emigrants to California.
-Some Oregon traffic, as well as California-bound travelers hoping to resupply, continued northwest along Fitzpatrick's route toward the Snake River and Fort Hall.
+Sheep Rock, named for the bighorn sheep that passing emigrants sometimes saw there, is where the 1841 Western Emigration Society split up, with Fitzpatrick's company going on to Fort Hall and the Bidwell-

 Sheep Rock, called Soda Point today, is the northern end of the Wasatch Mountains.
-Courtesy of Library of Congress.
+Courtesy of the Library of Congress.